AMorQ/Feature_Extraction_and_Classification/README.md

         This is the implementation of the code of the paper *A. Schmidt, J. Silva-Rodríguez, R. Molina and V. Naranjo, "Efficient Cancer Classification by Coupling Semi Supervised and Multiple Instance Learning," in IEEE      Access, vol. 10, pp. 9763-9773, 2022, doi: 10.1109/ACCESS.2022.3143345.*
 - **Classification**: Classify images using Sparse Variational Gaussian Processes (SVGP).
-- **Future Work**: Implementation of SVGP Classification Regression (SVGPCR) for enhanced performance.
+- **Future Work**: Implementation of SVGP Classification for Crowdsourcing (SVGPCR) for enhanced performance, taking advantage to the biggest crowdsourcing dataset for prostate cancer computer vision classification: https://www.sciencedirect.com/science/article/pii/S0169260724004656?via%3Dihub.

 ## Installation
 1. Clone this repository: